 Why not switch things up completely, and swap the dark chocolate for white dairy free chocolate, this will create a beautiful contrast to the vegan crème eggs decorating your no-bake Vegan Crème Egg Cheesecake.

 This is a robust cheesecake and it will happily keep in the fridge for up to a week.
 Preferably keep it in a Tupperware container to prevent it absorbing any other fridge smells and flavours.
 To serve you can simply slice straight from the fridge.
 For a creamier slice remove the cheesecake about 20mins before serving and allow it to come up to room temperature.

 Here are some other free from dessert recipes for inspiration

-- 100 g vegan butter I use Flora vegan and dairy free butter
+- 100 g butter or butter alternative (I use Flora plant butter) I use Flora vegan and dairy free butter

 - 350 g vegan cream cheese two tubs

 - 1 tsp vanilla extract

 - 100 ml dairy free cream I use Emlea Plant Double Cream but single is fine